 Kihei is more centrally located, just as beautiful, closer to some of the food spots we found ourselves visiting again and again, and has a few absolutely stunning beaches nearby!
 Plus, there are a ton of hotel options.
 We’ll definitely be staying in Kihei on our next trip!

 - Maui Travel Tip: To keep costs down, we recommend checking out AirBnB’s in Maui or searching for hotel deals in Maui using HotelsCombined.
+We found this cute private condominium within the Kihei Resort, it’s right next to the beach and the host even provides beach gear like boogie boards, noodles and coolers!

 Do you need a car in Maui?